-One of the major challenges of the current model is that it relies heavily on small charities and voluntary organisations that depend on external intermittent funding.
-In line with the National Voices report (2020) we found that link workers suffer from a lack of financial support to address other additional costs such as, overheads, management, training, and coordination of link workers locally.
-This creates an additional financial burden on voluntary services who host link workers and it may seem that we are shifting the problem from one side of the model to the other.
-Covid-19 has exacerbated pressures on voluntary sector resources, particularly in poorer communities, who tend to have lower levels of voluntary sector activity.
-We heard that Covid-19 had strengthened working relationships and processes between primary care, link workers and the voluntary sector in some areas as social prescribing services are being utilised in local responses to the pandemic.
-However Covid-19 has created additional capacity issues for link workers and voluntary organisations in terms of case-load and ability to follow up patients, as well as shifting the nature of support offered itself.
-As recommended by our workshop participants, a future evaluation should take into account how social prescribing is evolving in the context of Covid-19 and the legacy of the pandemic on voluntary and community sector capacity.
+COVID-19 has exacerbated pressures on voluntary sector resources, particularly in poorer communities, who tend to have lower levels of voluntary sector activity.
+We heard that COVID-19 had strengthened working relationships and processes between primary care, link workers and the voluntary sector in some areas as social prescribing services are being utilised in local responses to the pandemic.
+However, COVID-19 has created additional capacity issues for link workers and voluntary organisations in terms of case-load and ability to follow up patients, as well as shifting the nature of support offered itself.
+As recommended by our workshop participants, a future evaluation should take into account how social prescribing is evolving in the context of COVID-19 and the legacy of the pandemic on voluntary and community sector capacity.